VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 All our components, stories, and tests are in the `src` directory, but we only want the components when we build the library.
 This is why we exclude the `__stories__` and `__test__` directories inside each component directory.

-### The Build

-We run our build with [Vite](https://vitejs.dev/).
-It may seem counterintuitive since Vite is the build tool for [Vue](https://vuejs.org/) while our library is built with React, but Vite is actually agnostic.
-In fact, it amazed me how little configuration we needed.
-It basically just worked.
-Our Vite config is almost identical to the [example in the documentation](https://vitejs.dev/guide/build.html#library-mode).
-Just like the example, our build produces two bundle formats--`es` and `umd`--and it works fast.

-As you may know, TypeScript builds involve two phases, type checking and transpilation to JavaScript.
-Type checking by `tsc`, the TypeScript compiler, is *very* slow, so while it is very important, you should do it rarely.
-We only do it via the IDE in real time as we code or when we build the library for production--and break the build if type checking fails.

-Transpiling your TypeScript source code to JavaScript is faster than type checking, but so is reading Tolstoy.
-Transpiling with `tsc` or Babel is still not fast.
-However, [esbuild](https://esbuild.github.io/) is written in Go, a language built for speed, and Vite uses under the hood.
-Because we are transpiling constantly, its crucial that it be fast.
-Thanks to esbuild, Vite does exactly what we need.'

-One last thing to note about the build.
-Although Vite of course provides minifying and other production readiness capabilities, we don't use them.
-We bundle the component library completely "raw."
-We find this helps developers debug their applications and, in extremely rare instances, report bugs with specificity.
-When they run their own builds, their tooling will apply minifying, tree shaking, and all the other processing for production on all their code and dependencies including our component library

 ### Static Analysis and Code Formatting

 Like everyone else, we rely on eslint and Prettier, and we don't do anything particularly special.
 Still, I do want to mention a couple of things.